What does it mean, real time?

 Real-time systems use low-latency processing pipelines that can analyze and modify data as it is captured, avoiding buffering delays.

-How does ai-coustics use real time?
+How does ai-coustics work real time?